African Burial Ground National Monument: Pre-Revolutionary War

 The English seized New Amsterdam in 1664, and renamed the fledgling settlement to New York (after the Duke of York).
 The new city administration changed the rules governing slavery in the colony.
-At the time of the seizure, some forty percent of the small population of New Amsterdam were enslaved Africans.
+At the time of the seizure, some 40 percent of the small population of New Amsterdam were enslaved Africans.
 The new rules regarding slavery were more restrictive than those of the Dutch, and rescinded many of the former rights and protections of enslaved residents, such as the prohibition against arbitrary physical punishment.
-In 1697 Trinity Church gained control of the burial grounds in the city and passed an ordinance excluding blacks from the right to be buried in churchyards.
+In 1697, Trinity Church gained control of the burial grounds in the city and passed an ordinance excluding blacks from the right to be buried in churchyards.
 When Trinity took control of the municipal burial ground, now its northern graveyard, it barred Africans from interment within the city limits.
 Through much of the 18th century, the African burying ground was beyond the northern boundary of the city, which was just beyond what is today Chambers Street.

-As the city population increased, so did the number of residents who held slaves.
+As the city population increased, so did the number of residents who held enslaved people.
 "In 1703, 42 percent of New York's households had slaves, much more than Philadelphia and Boston combined."
 Most slaveholding households had only a few slaves, used primarily for domestic work.
-By the 1740s, 20 percent of the population of New York were slaves, totaling about 2,500 people.
+By the 1740s, 20% of the population of New York were slaves, totaling around 2,500 people.
 Enslaved residents also worked as skilled artisans and craftsmen associated with shipping, construction, and other trades, as well as laborers.
 By 1775, New York City had the largest number of enslaved residents of any settlement in the Thirteen Colonies excepted Charles Town, South Carolina, and had the highest proportion of Africans to Europeans of any settlement in the Northern colonies.

 Post-Revolutionary War

-During the Revolutionary War, the British occupied New York City in the summer of 1776 and they maintained control of the city until the Peace of Paris was signed and they departed on November 25, 1783, a date which came to be known as Evacuation Day.
+During the American Revolutionary War, the British occupied New York City in the summer of 1776 and maintained control of the city until the Peace of Paris was signed.
+They departed on November 25, 1783, a date which came to be known as Evacuation Day.
 As in the rest of the Thirteen Colonies, the Crown had offered freedom to enslaved peoples who escaped from their Patriot masters and fled to British lines.
-3,000 of these individuals were eventually listed in the Book of Negroes.
+Three thousands of such individuals were eventually listed in the Book of Negroes.
 This promise of freedom attracted thousands of slaves to the city who had escaped to British lines.
 In 1781 the New York legislature offered a financial incentive to Loyalist slaveowners who assigned their slaves to military service, and promised freedom at the war's end for the slaves.